TheNathanSpace/iDeemYouWorthy/README.md

  1. Go to https://developer.spotify.com/dashboard/login.
 Sign into your account.
  2. Select `CREATE AN APP`.
  3. The `App name` and `App description` are irrelevant.
 Click `CREATE` when you're ready.
+ 4. In the application's menu, click `Edit Settings`.
+Add the URL `http://example.com` in the `Redirect URIs` field.
+Save it.
- 4. Your `Client ID` will be near the top right, under the app name/description.
+ 5. Your `Client ID` will be near the top right, under the app name/description.

 ##### Finding `SPOTIFY_CLIENT_SECRET`